jittania/reference-sheets/debugging_and_pytest_cheat_sheet.md

 ### Watches
 Sometimes we need to track the value of an expression that is never stored in a variable.
 We can supply the debugger tool with expressions to watch.
 The debugger lists and shows the current value of each watched expression through the entire program execution.

+## Debugging with Breakpoints - Example Workflow

+1. Put a breakpoint at the line of code that is causing the program to crash
+2. Go to debugger
+3. You may need to click on the select list, select Add Configuration and choose select Python: Current File.
+You may need to click on the select list, select Add Configuration and choose select Python: Current File.
+4. Run the debugger by pressing green triangle "play" button

+## Debugging a Failing Test - Example Workflow

+1. Run the tests from the test explorer
+2. Find the .py file of the failing test
+3. Now you have two options:
+   1. Create a breakpoint in the failing test and use the step-into and step over commands to trace through the code and see why the test is failing
+   2. Select the Debug Test link above the test function to run that one test in the debugger.